anubhavrawal/Make-Intrepreter/git_command.md

 `ssh -T git@github.com`

-the above command will process and later ask for your passphrase is you had setup one int he begining.
-Enter the passphase and the execution should look like bellow:
+the above command will process, type `yes` when prompted and then it will ask for your **passphrase if you had setup one when it was prompted last time**.
+Enter the **passphrase** and the execution should look like bellow:

 ```
 $ ssh -T git@github.com